 After a number of sales, the painting came to Sweden in the 18th century as part of an inheritance.
 The work was deposited at the Royal Academy of Fine Arts in Stockholm in 1780.
 For many years it hung in the painting gallery where it could be studied by generations of Swedish artists in spe.
 The importance of the painting in Swedish art is emphasized by the fact that you can glimpse it in the background of Elias Martin’s painting Gustav III’s Visit to the Royal Academy of Fine Arts 1780.
 Rembrandt’s painting became the property of the Royal Academy of Fine Arts thanks to a donation in 1798.

 Rembrandt’s masterpiece is shown in Gothenburg during 2017–2018

-The exhibition, held in one of the galleries on the sixth floor, will be inaugurated on Wednesday May 31, and continues until the end of April 2018.
+The exhibition, held in one of the galleries on the sixth floor, will be inaugurated on Wednesday May 31, and continues until September 9:th 2018.